 Provides students with appropriate learning materials and expertise in assigned subject(s)

 Evaluates students' performance and provided effective feedback to guide student learning and success

 Responsible for contributing and maintaining an inclusive and collaborative environment

 Ability to conduct research or service in support of the mission and vision of the center.

 Deliver seated, remote and online lessons to EOC students.

 Engage in the classroom, reply to emails and voicemails, and hold on-campus or online office hours.

 Maintain knowledge in one's own discipline-related area by participating in professional development.

-Availability to work evening hours (for seated courses).
+Available to work evening hours